SPHDD/react-native-fetch-blob/README.md

 # New Maintainers and Repository Location
+iOS build build fix by SPHDD (Too many arguments to block call, expected 1, have 3)

 wkh237's last Github activity was in September 2017, and he has not reacted to emails either.
 This repository no longer is the main location of "react-native-fetch-blob".